Kusadasi Aegean Coast, Turkey Travel Guide

 Costs vary by travel style, from budget-conscious backpacking to luxury resort stays.

 The official currency is the The Currency of turkey (TRY).
 Exchange rates fluctuate daily.
-ATMs are widely available and generally feature the most favorable exchange rates.
+ATMs are easy to find and generally feature the most favorable exchange rates.
 Notify your bank before international travel.
-Currency exchange offices are also present, but rates may be less favorable.
-Major credit cards (Visa, Mastercard) are widely accepted, though cash often sees a choice for smaller purchases.
+Currency exchange offices are also present, but rates could be not as favorable.
+Major credit cards (Visa, Mastercard) are widely accepted, though cash often sees an option for smaller purchases.

 Tipping in Turkey is appreciated for good service, though it's not always a strict requirement.
 Check your bill for an included service charge.